10pearls/trainings/javascript/README.md

 ## Understanding this
 The `this` keyword in Javascript has been a point of interest for most developers since it behaves differently when compared to other languages.
 Go through the [this](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/this) article on [Mozilla Developer Network](https://developer.mozilla.org/en-US/) to master the concept of `this` in Javascript.

+## ES2015
+ES2015 or ES6 is the recent major update to ECMAScript commonly known as Javascript.
+[Babel](http://babeljs.io/), a very famous transpiler for Javascript has a comprehensive and interactive guide to ES2015 features.
+Let's learn ES2015 with [Babel](http://babeljs.io) by visiting their [Learn ES2015](http://babeljs.io/learn-es2015/) guide.